Washington Employers Need To Provide Alternative Work For High-Risk Workers To Reduce COVID-19 Exposure

 Washington’s Governor Jay Inslee just issued temporary Proclamation 20-46 that requires employers to provide high-risk workers an alternative work assignment if requested to prevent exposure to COVID-19.
 If one is not feasible, employees have the discretion to use employer-granted accrued leave or unemployment benefits in any sequence.
 Employers are also prohibited from permanently replacing high-risk employees if they opt for leave or unemployment.
 The Proclamation expires June 12, 2020, unless extended.

 [Ed.
-Note: The governor has extended this Proclamation through August 1.]
+Note: The governor has indefinitely extended this Proclamation until further notice.]

 Under the governor’s Proclamation, high-risk workers are defined by the Centers for Disease Control and Prevention.
 Specifically, this includes workers 65 years of age or older.
 It also includes workers with underlying medical conditions, particularly if not well controlled, including those who are immunosuppressed (such as those with immune deficiencies, receiving cancer treatment, organ or bone marrow transplantation, HIV or AIDS, or prolonged use of immune weakening medications or corticosteroids), or who suffer from serious heart conditions, chronic lung disease, moderate to severe asthma, chronic kidney disease undergoing dialysis, liver diseases, diabetes, or severe obesity (BMI of 40 or higher).